 Micro Cap Strategy

 We are a value oriented, bottom up, microcap stock-picking strategy.
-We define microcap stocks as companies with market capitalizations of less than $500 million.
+We define microcap stocks as companies with market capitalizations in the bottom two deciles of the overall market.
 We believe that inefficiencies in this size of company argue for an actively managed approach, which is our strength.
 We focus on out-of-favor companies with strong balance sheets and look for a catalyst to effect change.
 Frequently the hidden strength of the company manifests itself in the following ways:

 - Attractive Valuation: The strategy emphasizes a “value” style of investing.
 In deciding which securities to buy and which to sell, the manager will give primary consideration to fundamental factors.
 For example, securities having relatively low ratios of share price to book value, net asset value, earnings and cash flow will generally be considered attractive investments.